Rocco2300/particle-simulation/README.md

 I structured the data into a SoA layout to reduce cache misses and used instanced rendering to reduce rendering overhead.
 For the GPU implementation I used compute shaders.
 Each step runs as a separate pass, this applies for both simulation types.
 The results are fed into the instance renderer, either straight from the GPU or uploaded from the CPU.

+Additionally, we were assigned another project that required building an MMO server with physics integration.
+To cut down on the implementation time, I created DLL based API, which I then used in the [MMO Server](https://github.com/Rocco2300/mmo-server)

 ## Requirements

 - CMake 3.20 or higher